 I have over 25 years experience of working therapeutically as a psychotherapist (in UK/Aotearoa NZ) and as a counselling psychologist (in UK).
-I work with couples/intimate partner relationships and individuals, and provide consultation groups for therapists.
-I offer time-limited and longer term psychotherapy and I negotiate this with you according to your therapeutic needs.
+I work with couples/intimate partner relationships and individuals, and run a monthly arts-informed consultation group for therapists.
+My practice mainly provides time-limited therapy, although there is some availability for longer term psychotherapy.

 I am an integrative psychotherapist and draw on a range of frameworks including: relational, attachment, gestalt, arts-based, mind-body and EMDR approaches.
 My work with couples/intimate partner relationships is informed by Bader’s developmental model and Kelley and Marriott’s framework of modern attachment theory and interpersonal neurobiology.